tpope/vim-obsession/README.markdown

 * Don't capture options and maps.
 Options are sometimes mutilated and maps just interfere with updating plugins.

-Use `:Obsess` (with optional file/directory name) to start recording to a session file and `:Obsess!` to stop and throw it away.
+Use `:Obsession` (with optional file/directory name) to start recording to a session file and `:Obsession!` to stop and throw it away.
 That's it.
 Load a session in the usual manner: `vim -S`, or `:source` it.

 There's also an indicator you can put in `'statusline'`, `'tabline'`, or